Haufe-Lexware/docker-style-guide/BestPracticesCompose.md

 ## Use Environment Variables

 In the past, a docker-compose file could only be used "as is" and it was necessary to handle environment specific information "manually" by either using copies of the compose file or by using different directories with env specific env_files etc.
 Since 1.5, you can use **variable expansion** to organize env-specific settings more easily.
-Here's an example that shows how to use the environment varaible "ENV" for selecting a specific "env_file" that sets the environment variable "ME" being used as part of the command executed in the container:
+Here's an example that shows how to use the environment variable "ENV" for selecting a specific "env_file" that sets the environment variable "ME" being used as part of the command executed in the container:

 The docker-compose file: